On the MMP for rank one foliations on threefolds: Introduction

 \section{Introduction}

-As in the classical Minimal Model Program, it is expected that every foliation on a complex projective manifold is either uniruled or it admits a minimal model, i.e. a good representative in its birational class.
+As in the classical Minimal Model Program, it is expected that every foliation on a complex projective manifold $X$ is either uniruled or it admits a minimal model, i.e. a birational contraction $X\dashrightarrow X'$ such that the canonical divisor of the induced foliation $\cal F'$ on $X'$ is nef.
 For rank one foliations on a complex surface, this is known to be true thanks to the work of Brunella, McQuillan and Mendes (e.g. see \cite{brunella00,mcq08,mendes00}).
 For foliations of rank two on a threefold, the program was carried out in \cite{spicer20,CS18,SS19}.

 In \cite{mcq04}, McQuillan proved the existence of minimal models for foliations by curves.
 More specifically, he showed that if $X$ is a projective variety with quotient singularities and $\cal F$ is a rank one foliation on $X$ with log canonical singularities, then $\cal F$ admits a minimal model.